Raúl Labrador: Abortion

-Labrador opposes late termination of pregnancy and believes "life begins at conception" and that "The unborn child is still a child – made in the image of God, who will one day have the same hopes and dreams as the rest of us.
-The fact that life begins at conception might be an uncomfortable truth for some.
-But it's a truth, all the same."
+Labrador opposes late termination of pregnancy and believes "life begins at conception".
 Labrador voted in favor of the Pain-Capable Unborn Child Protection Act in 2017.

 Family Rights

-Idaho is one of the states that has faith-healing exemption.
+Idaho is one of the states that has a faith-healing exemption.
 In a debate, Labrador said he would not change it.

 LGBT issues

 In June 2015, Labrador introduced HR 2802, titled the "First Amendment Defense Act" (FADA) which was said to protect those who oppose same-sex marriage based on their religious beliefs from action by the federal government.
 Critics, such as Ian Thompson of the American Civil Liberties Union claimed that the bill would "open the door to unprecedented taxpayer-funded discrimination against LGBT people, single mothers, and unmarried couples."